hareko/php-merge-xml/README.md

 2. *example.html* - client-side to select the xml files and display result
 3. *example.php* - server-side to receive & pass the xml data and return result
 4. *test1.xml, test2.xml* - test data for the example
-5. *minifyxml.php* - MinifyXML utility class to compress the XML string
+5. *packxml.php* - PackXML utility class to compress the XML string

 The MergeXML is realized also in JavaScript (see [github.com]).